access-ci-org/cilogon-tokenauth/README.md

 So as not to overtax the CILogon introspection endpoint, should many API requests come through at the same time, the token's introspection information is cached for a settable amount of time.
 Set the value in seconds in settings.py as TOKENAUTH_INTROSPECTION_CACHE_EXPIRATION.

 You must register a CILogon OIDC client at registry.access-ci.org.
-Your values for Client ID and Secret must then be put in settings as CLIENT_KEY and CLIENT_SECRET
+Your values for Client ID and Secret must then be put in settings as CILOGON_CLIENT_KEY and CILOGON_CLIENT_SECRET

 Settings:
-CLIENT_KEY
+CILOGON_CLIENT_KEY
-CLIENT_SECRET
+CILOGON_CLIENT_SECRET
 TOKENAUTH_INTROSPECTION_CACHE_EXPIRATION